The Skysuites Tower

-The Skysuites Tower, also known as The Sky Suites Corporate & Residential Towers, is a 38-storey twin building complex under construction in Quezon City.
+The Skysuites Tower, also known as The Sky Suites Corporate & Residential Towers, is a 38-storey twin building complex in Quezon City.
 Construction of the building was on hold for a while after its original owner, Globe Asiatique, got involved in a scam.
-The new owner, DoubleDragon Properties, acquired the building in 2014 and resumed the construction of the building.
+The new owner, DoubleDragon Properties, acquired the building in 2014 and resumed construction of the building.
+The complex was completed in 2019.

 Construction

 Globe Asiatique commenced the construction of the building then named G.A.
 Sky Suites, in 2007.
 Construction of the nearly complete building was put into hold when the G.A.
 Sky Suites was foreclosed by the Rizal Commercial Banking Corp.
 (RCBC) in September 2010 after ₱6.6 billion scam case was filed on Delfin Lee the owner of Globe Asiatique.
 Lee was accused of devising ghost borrowers to gain ₱6.6 billion worth of housing loans from Pag-IBIG Fund.
 The land title of the building was transferred to RCBC in December 2010.